anandsuresh/sse4_crc32/README.md

 Instead of passing in a string, a buffer can be passed to the `calculate()` function.

+Furthermore, the `calculate()` function takes an optional `initial_crc` value as the second argument, allowing for progressive CRC calculation.

+	var crc = SSE4CRC32.calculate("my string");
+	var new_crc = SSE4CRC32.calculate("my new string", crc);

-To calculate CRC in a progressive manner, use the code snippet:
+Another way to calculate CRC in a progressive manner is as follows:

 	var sse4crc32 = new SSE4CRC32.CRC32(),
 		my_inputs = [ "some string", new Buffer("a buffer"), "yet another string", new Buffer("yet another buffer") ],